 Instead, there are things you can (and should) do for each potential waiting phase.

 Bonus tip: when possible, call a program rather than sending an email.
-You’re much more likely to gain more overall information and greater specifics in a 3-minute phone conversation than you are in an email response that can be copy and pasted from the last person who asked.
+You’re much more likely to gain more overall information and greater specifics in a 3-minute phone conversation than you are in an email response that can be copied and pasted from the last person who asked.

 Be sure to have your questions listed and ready when you call so that you don’t forget any crucial aspects.